-Many people use CBD to help with chronic pain.
-With an increasing number of individuals resorting to opioids to help with chronic pain, CBD is a welcome change.
+Many people use Cannabidiol to help with chronic pain.
+With an increasing number of individuals resorting to opioids to help with chronic pain, Cannabidiol is a welcome change.
 This is because CBD is completely natural -- for the most part.
 It's also non-addictive.

 While most evidence surrounding CBD and chronic pain is anecdotal, several studies from 2016 through 2018 can back this up.
 According to these results, CBD could be an effective way to manage chronic pain, without having to resort to opioids.

 In addition to this, a study in 2012 found that it's very unlikely for users to build a tolerance to CBD.
 Therefore, there's no need for increased doses over time.
 Furthermore, addiction is rather uncommon, making it a safer option than opioids.

 More studies could help establish whether or not CBD Oil can actually help with chronic pain.
 It could also help to demonstrate how much Cannabidiol people should take for chronic pain, and completely revolutionise accurate dosing.